Pumpkins – from Jack-o-Lanterns to delicious desserts

 It’s autumn!
 Pumpkins are ripe and plentiful … and Halloween is just around the corner.

-Whilst we may think of pumpkins primarily as Jack-o-Lanterns, there are many delicious recipes for the flesh – that bit many people throw away when pumpkin carving!
+Whilst we may think of pumpkins primarily as Jack-o’-Lanterns, there are many delicious recipes for the pumpkin flesh — the very part most people throw away when carving!

-With Halloween just around the corner, here are a few recipes for you to try for yourselves.
+With Halloween just around the corner, here are a few spooky (and tasty!) recipes for you to try yourself.

 Candied Pumpkin Dessert with Walnuts (Kabak Tatlısı)

-Click on the link below for the recipe from Özlem’s Turkish Table
+👉 Click the link below to get the full recipe from Özlem’s Turkish Table and bring a taste of Turkey to your kitchen!

 Candied Pumpkin Dessert with Walnuts (Kabak Tatlısı)